WallStreetMojo

 POWER in Excel Example #2

-In algebra, we have the quadratic POWER Function equation, which is represented as ax2+bx+c=0, where x is unknown, and a, b and c are the coefficients.
-The solution of this POWER Function equation gives the roots of the equation, that is, the values of x.
+In algebra, we have the quadratic POWER function equation, represented as ax2+bx+c=0, where x is unknown, and a, b and c are the coefficients.
+The solution of this POWER function equation gives the roots of the equation, which are the values of x.

 • x = (-b+ (b2-4ac)1/2)/2a